livingincircuits/portfolio/pages/articles/2017-07-30-measuring-success-in-ux/index.md

 * Offer more payment options

 With each experiment, it is better to A/B test so you have a comparison measurement.

+## Conclusion

+Try to avoid subjective and vanity measures and instead try to figure out how you'll quantify the value you’re creating for your users.
+Data can give you lots of numbers to understand but your users are the ones who can give you the why behind those numbers.